tomdyson/wagalytics/README.md

  - `GA_KEY_CONTENT = 'content_of_your_key.json'`
  - `GA_VIEW_ID = 'ga:xxxxxxxx'`

+ Using Wagalytics for multi-site applications:
+ Per [Google Analytics Multiple Domain Tracking Docs](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingSite), you should set up a single Property with a separate View for each Wagtail Site.

+ Once your various Views are created on Google Analytics, you can provide separate View IDs for each Wagtail Site as follows:
+ 1. Enter the GOOGLE VIEW ID ('ga:xxxxxxxx') (Setings > Site analytics settings)
+    1. Toggle between Sites with the dropdown on the top right
+ 2. View Wagalytics data for each site using the dropdown at the top right of the Analytics CMS page

 If you get CryptoUnavailableError errors, you probably need to `pip install PyOpenSSL` and/or `pip install pycrypto`.
 See [StackOverflow](http://stackoverflow.com/questions/27305867/google-api-access-using-service-account-oauth2client-client-cryptounavailableerr).

 Ensure that your code snippet is included on each page you want to be tracked (likely by putting it in your base.html template.)
 (Admin > Property > Tracking Code)